~ On the blog ~

 Preview Mode in GTM

-Once you set up your tags and tracking mechanisms, the next crucial step is ensuring everything functions correctly.
+Once you set up your tags and tracking mechanisms, the next crucial step is to verify that everything functions correctly.
 That is where Preview Mode in Google Tag Manager (GTM) becomes indispensable.
 As with event tracking, I had a eureka moment when I first discovered this feature.
 I felt like I had a magnifying glass for my tracking setup, allowing me to catch potential issues before they went live.

-• How to Activate Preview Mode:
+How to Activate Preview Mode:

 • Click on the 'Preview' button in the top right of the GTM dashboard.